 First things first

-InfoFinland.fi is a webpage available in twelve languages that can help you navigate your move to Finland both before and after.
+InfoFinland.fi is a webpage available in twelve languages that can help you navigate your move to Finland, both before coming and after.

-Welcomeguide.fi is a webpage that helps you navigate through this phase depending on your country of origin.
+Welcomeguide.fi is a step-by-step guide to help you when moving to Finland, depending on your country of origin.

 Integration training and language courses in Swedish